Rain bomb dumps on Napier

-The warning was for a thunder storm.
+The warning was for a thunderstorm.

 But most of the noise in Napier came from the sound of a rain bomb dumping rain on the roofs of homes and businesses, and the "whoosh" of drains coping with the 30 minute downpour just after 6pm.